 In Pathfinder, as with other 3.x games, multi-classing worked in a similar fashion to 5th edition--but without the restrictions.
 Under these rules, anyone could dip into any other class to pick up weapon and armor proficiency or easy access to skills.
 It was a system that was easily abused, leading to nearly every character to be multiclass.
 Experience with multiclassing in this system was point two against allowing it in the 5th edition incarnation.

 5th edition provides many ways for cross-class deveopment--inluding both archetypes (Totem Warrior, Eldritch Knight, Way of the Four Elements, Arcane Trickster) and feats (Magic Initiate, Martial Adept, War Caster).
-However, these options to not cover all possible class combinations.
-Luckily, the 3.x-style of multiclassing has been fixed: adding ability score requirements and reducing starting proficiencies.
+While these options do not cover all possible class combinations, alternate options are being released consistently.

-For the time being, I will allow multiclassing in Monvesia.
-The reasons are threefold:
+Therefore, I will not allow multiclassing in Monvesia.

 Unlike races, classes, and backgrounds, I am not going to explore every feat in the game.

 The presence of planetouched races (aasimar, genasi, tiefling), as well as my adaptation to the Draconic Bloodling sorerous origin would make any adaptation of this Eberron-secific feat redundant.